hms-dbmi-cellenics/iac/README.md

 #### 1. Make sure you have the correct aws credentials set in your `~/.aws/credentials` file.

 To check if your credentials are correct, try running step 2.
 If step 2 fails with an error saying `error: You must be logged in to the server (Unauthorized)` this means that your current credentials are wrong.
-In that case, talk to Iva or Marcell to give you correct ones.
+In that case, talk to Iva to give you correct ones.

 #### 2. Configure kube config to point to the right cluster.
 This step guides you through how to configure your kubeconfig file in order to have access to the